Clan Munro Crest

 Seated: Wilfred Hugh Barrett (son of Isabella Munro), Dorothy Dacomb (daughter of Alexanderina Ellen Munro), Gordon Knowles Munro, John Hamish Munro, Maureen Lucy Burt (nee Munro), Laurel Dorothy Bartholomew (nee Munro).

-Inset: Barbara Joan Gillman (nee Munro) living in Western Australia, so not present at the reunion.
+Inset: Barbara Joan Gillman (nee Munro) who was living in Western Australia at the time of the reunion.

 Munros of Pinetown Family Tree